-Income taxes: Our effective annual income tax rate was 37.7% in fiscal 2016, 37.6% in fiscal 2015 and 35.6% in fiscal 2014.
-The increase in the fiscal 2016 income tax rate was due to the jurisdictional mix of income and the valuation allowance on foreign net operating losses.
-The increase in the fiscal 2015 effective income tax rate, as compared to fiscal 2014, was primarily due to the impact on the fiscal 2014 income tax rate from tax benefits in fiscal 2014 of approximately \$80 million, which were primarily due to a reduction in our reserve for uncertain tax positions as a result of settlements with state taxing authorities and the reversal of valuation allowances against foreign net operating loss carryforwards.
-These benefits reduced the fiscal 2014 effective income tax rate by 2.2 percentage points.
-See Note K to the consolidated financial statements for more information relating to income taxes.
+Income taxes: Our effective annual income tax rate was 38.3% in fiscal 2017, 37.7% in fiscal 2016 and 37.6% in fiscal 2015.
+The increase in the fiscal 2017 income tax rate was due to the jurisdictional mix of income and the valuation allowance on foreign net operating losses.
+In addition, the fiscal 2016 effective income tax rates benefitted from a reduction in our reserve for uncertain tax positions related to our adoption of the new Tangible Property Regulations.
+The increase in the fiscal 2016 effective income tax rate, as compared to fiscal 2015, was primarily due to the jurisdictional mix of income and the valuation allowance on foreign net operating losses.

-Net income and diluted earnings per share: Net income was \$2.3 billion in fiscal 2016, a 3% increase over \$2.2 billion in fiscal 2015, which in turn was a 4% increase over \$2.1 billion in fiscal 2014.
-Diluted earnings per share were \$3.33 in fiscal 2016, \$3.15 in fiscal 2015 and \$2.94 in fiscal 2014.
-The after-tax cost for the loss on the early extinguishment of debt in the second quarter of fiscal 2015 reduced earnings per share for fiscal 2015 by \$0.01 per share.
-The tax benefits referred to above added \$0.11 to earnings per share for fiscal 2014.
+Net income and diluted earnings per share: Net income was \$2.3 billion in fiscal 2017, a 1% increase over \$2.3 billion in fiscal 2016, which in turn was a 3% increase over \$2.2 billion in fiscal 2015.
+Diluted earnings per share were \$3.46 in fiscal 2017, \$3.33 in fiscal 2016 and \$3.15 in fiscal 2015.
+The third quarter charges from the loss on early extinguishment of debt and the pension settlement, collectively reduced fiscal 2017 net income by \$50.0 million, or \$0.07 per share.
 Foreign currency exchange rates also affected the comparability of our results.
-Foreign currency exchange rates had a \$0.09 negative impact on earnings per share in fiscal 2016 when compared to fiscal 2015, and a \$0.02 negative impact in fiscal 2015 when compared to fiscal 2014.
+Foreign currency exchange rates had a \$0.07 negative impact on earnings per share in fiscal 2017 when compared to fiscal 2016, and a \$0.09 negative impact in fiscal 2016 when compared to fiscal 2015.

-Our stock repurchase programs, which reduce our weighted average diluted shares outstanding, benefited our earnings per share growth in fiscal 2016 by approximately 3%.
-We repurchased 26.5 million shares of our stock at a cost of \$1.8 billion in fiscal 2016, 27.7 million shares of our stock at a cost of \$1.7 billion in fiscal 2015 and 27.0 million shares of our stock at a cost of \$1.5 billion in fiscal 2014.
+Our stock repurchase programs, which reduce our weighted average diluted shares outstanding, benefited our earnings per share growth by approximately 3% in each fiscal year.
+We repurchased 22.3 million shares of our stock at a cost of \$1.7 billion in fiscal 2017, 26.5 million shares of our stock at a cost of \$1.8 billion in fiscal 2016 and 27.7 million shares of our stock at a cost of \$1.7 billion in fiscal 2015.

 Segment information: We operate four main business segments.
 Our Marmaxx (T.J.
 Maxx, Marshalls and timaxx.com) and HomeGoods segments both operate in the United States.
 Our TJX Canada segment operates Winners, HomeSense and Marshalls in Canada, and our TJX International segment operates T.K.
 Maxx, HomeSense and tkmaxx.com in Europe and Trade Secret in Australia.
 In the U.S., we also operate STP, an off-price Internet retailer with a small number of stores.
 We currently consider all of STP, including its limited number of stores, as part of our e-commerce businesses.
 The results of STP have been included in our Marmaxx segment.
-The former TJX Europe segment has been renamed TJX International to reflect the acquisition of Trade Secret in Australia.
-We evaluate the performance of our segments based on "segment profit or loss," which we define as pre-tax income or loss before general corporate expense, loss on early extinguishment of debt and interest expense.
+We evaluate the performance of our segments based on "segment profit or loss," which we define as pre-tax income or loss before general corporate expense, loss on early extinguishment of debt, the pension settlement charge and interest expense.
 "Segment profit or loss," as we define the term, may not be comparable to similarly titled measures used by other entities.
 The terms "segment margin" or "segment profit margin" are used to describe segment profit or loss as a percentage of net sales.
 These measures of performance should not be considered an alternative to net income or cash flows from operating activities as an indicator of our performance or as a measure of liquidity.